pdf/golifx/README.md

 [![Build Status](https://drone.io/github.com/pdf/golifx/status.png)](https://drone.io/github.com/pdf/golifx/latest) [![GoDoc](https://godoc.org/github.com/pdf/golifx?status.svg)](http://godoc.org/github.com/pdf/golifx) ![License-MIT](http://img.shields.io/badge/license-MIT-red.svg)

-__Note:__ This library is at a moderately early stage - everything should work, but the V2 protocol implementation needs documentation and testing.
+__Note:__ This library is at a moderately early stage - everything should work, but the V2 protocol implementation needs documentation and tests.

 If you have Go installed, you can install the `lifx` CLI application like so: